-I know it can be tempting to try get your child to follow in your footsteps and play the sports that you love, but this is about them not you.
+I know it can be tempting to try get your child to follow in your footsteps and play the sports that you love.
+But this is about them not you.
 Sure, there’s no harm in encouraging kids into sports that you also enjoy but ultimately the decision must be theirs.
-By allowing them choose a sport that appeals to their interests they will be much more likely to stay committed long term.
+By allowing them to choose a sport that appeals to their interests they will be much more likely to stay committed long term.

 If your child has shown an interest in a certain sport, or you are encouraging them towards a sport that you like or played as a youngster, you can inspire their interest by helping them get more familiar with the sport.
 You can read about the sport or watch documentaries together.
 As they learn more about the history, rules, players and passion of the game they’ll be more likely to want to play themselves.

 This is often one of the best ways to motivate your child to take up a sport.
 Get out in the backyard or go down the park and play just for fun.
-Whilst you’re playing you can start to teach some specific skills or rules but the most important thing is that they enjoy themselves and it is not a serious activity that they have to be perfect at.
-Try to involve other kids from your family or the local neighbourhood where possible.
+Whilst you’re playing you can start to teach some specific skills or rules.
+However, the most important thing is that they enjoy themselves and it is not a serious activity that they have to be perfect at.
+Try to involve other kids from your family or the local neighborhood where possible.

 This is an easy one.
 Your kid is going to be much more motivated to play the same sports as their friends from school or the neighbourhood.
 So, talk to both your kids and other parents to find out what sports their kids are getting involved in, so you can take your child as well.

 If it feels forced, then your child will resist.
 So, let them go at their own pace.
 If they want a break from training, or to take a week off, it’s not the end of the world.
 Yes, it’s important to teach commitment and responsibility but sport at a young age is about fun.
 Conversely, forcing them to play when they really don’t want to will only make things worse.
 So, give your child plenty of free time and do activities that don’t involve sports.
 Or let them explore their other interest outside of sports.